-The main institutionally shared compute cluster is a 1936-core Dell PowerEdge system comprised of Intel Xeon Gold/Platinum (Cascade Lake-SP) processors.
-The cluster consists of 50 nodes: two head/management nodes, two development/login nodes, and 46 compute nodes.
+The main institutionally shared compute cluster is a 2,288-core Dell PowerEdge system comprised of Intel Xeon Gold/Platinum (Cascade Lake-SP) processors.

 The two development nodes provide login access to users and are meant for interactive development work, as well as for submitting production jobs to the Univa Grid Engine (UGE; aka Altair Grid Engine) workload manager for execution on the compute nodes.
 The cluster is administered by the pair of head nodes running UGE, which schedules jobs via a "fair share" resource management policy, giving users equitable access to the cluster processor and memory resources.
 The two head nodes are configured for failover protection (high availability), which ensures that user job submission and execution is uninterrupted if one of the head nodes becomes unavailable.
 The compute nodes that run user jobs submitted to UGE consist of 28 regular nodes, 4 high memory nodes, and 14 GPU nodes.
 The regular nodes have dual Xeon 6252 processors running at 2.1GHz with 24 cores per processor, and 768GB of memory.
 The high memory nodes have quad Xeon 8260 processors running at 2.4GHz with 24 cores per processor, and 3TB of memory.
 The GPU nodes have dual Xeon 6248 processors running at 2.5GHz with 20 cores each, and 768GB of memory.
 Each of the GPU nodes has four NVIDIA GPU Tesla V100 GPUs connected by an intra-node NVLink interconnect.
 The compute nodes have two logical (or virtual) cores per physical core.
-UGE jobs use the logical cores to run sequential (single threaded) processes or the threads of multithreaded processes.
+UGE jobs use the logical cores to run sequential (single threaded)

+processes or the threads of multithreaded processes.
 Thus, the cluster has 96 virtual cores (UGE job slots) available on each regular node, 192 virtual cores on each high memory node, and 80 virtual CPU cores on each of the GPU nodes (in addition to the 4 GPU cards).
 Elzar is therefore functionally a cluster of 4,576 cores and 56 GPUs, not counting the development and head nodes.
 The cluster nodes are interconnected via dual 25 Gbps Ethernet (GigE) networks and connected to the data storage systems (outlined in the next section) via 40 Gbps Ethernet.